Promises Suboxone Addiction Treatment and Rehab

 Many people try to get off long-term maintenance on their own, and end up relapsing because they do not have proper clinical support.
-What they need is a clinically sound detox program to help them taper off maintenance drugs such as Suboxone.
+What they need is a clinically sound suboxone rehab and detox program to help them taper off maintenance drugs such as Suboxone.
 Promises is the first treatment center to specifically fill this gap in addiction treatment.

 Clients may admit for as short a period as 10 days or as long as 21 days.
 If they choose to remain longer they can transition into the 31-day Malibu treatment program.